Antique Rug Repair In Washington, DC

 Also Read: How To Remove Glue From Your Rug

 Fringe is a popular design element on antique rugs.
 However, if your antique rug has fringe, you should know that it is very fragile and can easily be damaged.
 In addition, pets who like to chew on the fringe of your rug are another reason for fringe damage.
+If you consider How to Repair Carpet Edge? click it now.

 In Washington, DC, there’s a lot of history to learn about your beloved antique rug.
 Our team in this city knows how unique these antique rugs are and treat them the most properly.
 If you think fringe repair is what your antique rug needs, request a quote now and let us help!